MicrosoftDocs/microsoft-style-guide/styleguide/a-z-word-list-term-collections/a/active-player-active-user.md

 ms.prod: non-product-specific
 ---

-# active player, active user
+# Active Player, Active User

 Use *active player,* not *active user,* to refer to a person who's currently being tracked or recognized by a motion sensor or camera.